How to unit test private method in TypeScript (part 2)

 }

-). this is the best way to unit test private method : to divide it correctly into specific class.
-This is also costly in term of time.
+).
+The pattern is the best way to unit test private methods: divide the code correctly into specific classes.
+However, the process is also costly in terms of time.

-I always prefer the second approach, but time constraints and the high velocity of shipping features is always that is a higher priority -- even in software shop where the message is quality first.
-That said, I prefer using the first approach than not having any unit tests at all.
-It's a good compromise that work well what ever your framework.
-I used both approach in TypeScript code that was using proprietary framework, as well with React and now with Angular.
-At the end, the important is to have the best coverage while being sure that everything tested are solid to help the software and not slow down the whole development.
+I always prefer the second approach, but time constraints and the high velocity of shipping features are always a higher priority -- even in a software shop where the message is quality first.
+That said, I prefer using the first approach to not having any unit tests.
+It's a good compromise that works well, regardless of your framework.
+I used both approaches in TypeScript code using the proprietary framework, React, and now with Angular.
+In the end, the important is to have the best coverage while ensuring that everything tested is solid to help the software and not slow down the whole development.